Overview of Stress Management at Workplace

 - Right, Start of Your Day: After struggling to feed kids and send them off to school, trying to beat the traffic on the road or at least avoid it, and drinking black coffee in order to have something healthy, people are as it is under a lot of stress by the time they reach office, and possibly get more stressed in the entire day at work.
 Starting off your day by being optimistic about everything your day includes, having the right kind of breakfast and planning the day efficiently then, you can conveniently handle stress at your workplace.

-- Be Clear with Requirements: A major contributor towards stress at the job is vague requirements of the concerned job.
+- Be Clear with Requirements: A major contributor to stress at the job is the vague requirements of the concerned job.
 If one has no idea about his/her job requirements and they are too flexible, one will end up getting more stressed than usual.
 If you doubt your work or whatever you are doing then, have a discussion with your boss and revamp strategies if needed.
 This will make both of you comfortable.

 - Avoid Altercations at Work: Any kind of conflict affects the physical and mental health of an individual and moreover, conflict among co-workers is obvious and unavoidable, it’s a good idea to avoid conflict at work as much as possible.
 One can ensure simple things like no gossiping, don’t express your personal opinions on sensitive subjects like politics and religion in public, try and avoid getting involved in a tempting and luring office humor.
 Try to avoid people with whom you cannot connect.
 If still, you get into any conflict, then handle the situation sensibly.